Home » Cakes & Pies » Coconut Cream Pound Cake

 Instructions

-• Cake: Preheat the oven to 325°F. Spray a standard 10-12 cup Bundt pan with baking spray or butter and flour.
+• Cake: Preheat the oven to 325°F. Spray a standard 10-12 cup Bundt pan with non-stick spray, baking spray or butter and flour.
 Set aside.

 • Using an electric mixer cream together the butter and sugar on medium high speed for 3-4 minutes until fluffy.

-• Add eggs one at a time beating well after each addition.
-Next, beat in the vanilla and instant pudding mix.
+• Blend in the eggs, adding them one at a time beating well after each addition.
+Next, beat in the vanilla extract and instant coconut cream pudding mix.

-• Lower the speed of the mixer and begin to add the flour and cream alternatively to the creamed ingredients stopping to scrape the bowl as needed.
+• Lower the speed of the mixer and begin to add the flour and heavy cream alternately to the creamed ingredients beginning and ending with flour.
+Stop to scrape the bowl periodically.
+Avoid overmixing.

-• Bake for 80-90 minutes or until a cake tester inserted into the center comes back clean.
-Cool in the pan for 20 minutes then carefully invert onto a cooling rack to cool completely.
+• Bake for 80-90 minutes or until a cake tester or toothpick inserted into the center of the cake comes back clean.
+Cool in the pan for 10-15 minutes then carefully invert onto a cooling rack to cool completely.

-• Vanilla Cream Glaze: In a small bowl, whisk together the powdered sugar, and vanilla extract.
-Start with 4 tablespoons of heavy cream adding additional cream as needed until it reaches a drizzle consistency.
+• Vanilla Cream Glaze: In a small bowl, whisk together the powdered sugar and vanilla extract.
+Begin adding heavy cream, starting with 4 tablespoons of heavy cream.
+Add additional cream as needed until it reaches a drizzle consistency.

 • Place cake on platter or cake stand.
 Drizzle glaze over the top and down the sides of the cooled cake.
 Garnish with toasted coconut.